Needoliprane/LZW-compressor-C/README.md

 ex : ./lzw -c -f $path or ./lzw -c -l $line

-With -f option, the program create a new file with .my_lzw at the end.
+With -f option, the program create a new file with .my_lzw if you want to compress, or .txt if you decompress.

-ex : ./lzw -c -f Makefile will create Makefile.my_lzw.
+ex : ./lzw -c -f Makefile will create Makefile.my_lzw

+ex : ./lzw -d -f Makefile.my_lzw will create Makefile.txt

+Warning for decompression a file, the programm wait ".my_lzw" at the end of the path name !